5 Jaw Dropping Waterfalls

 Niagara Falls, the collective name for 3 US & Canadian waterfalls, is one of the most magnificent natural wonders on Earth.
 The American and Bridal Veil Falls are both located on the US side, while the Horseshoe Falls lie on the Canadian side.
 Horseshoe Falls is the most powerful waterfall in North America, as based on the flow rate and vertical height.
 The highest point of the US Falls includes the American Falls at 183 feet & 181 feet for Bridal Veil.
 Canada’s Horseshoe Falls reach a height of 173 feet.

 The Falls are a spectacular sight, especially for photographers.
 They rank amongst the most popular photographed natural attractions.
-Both daytime and nighttime offer amazing opportunities.
+Both daytime and nighttime offer amazing opportunities for viewing this marvel of nature.
 Check out the nightly illumination show where the falls are brightly lit up in a rainbow of magnificent colors.
 The Ontario skyline provides a nice background setting.

 Many tourist attractions take you up close and personal with the falls.
 Both Cave of the Winds and Maid of the Mist leave visitors with an incredible face to face experience.
 Cave of the Wind takes you on a scenic journey across a wooden bridge over the Niagara River.
 Upon reaching Hurricane Deck, you are close enough to be soaked by the power of the falls.